Hands up if you want to make money from freelance blogging!

 Either way, keep reading.
 I’m about to offer you a paid blogging gig.

-When I first started up this blog, Jon Morrow and a whole bunch of other experts all told me the same thing: give people something valuable for free if you want them to remember your blog exists.
+When I first started up this blog, Jon Morrow and a whole bunch of

 So I created a free resource that helps freelance bloggers save time and make money: a big list of leads to higher-paying blogging gigs, so that you can confidently ignore cheap job ads and content mills.